You can also reach us by email:

 Once you’ve chosen your wallet, it’s time to actually purchase some Bitcoins.
 This process is getting easier and easier all the time, with lots of websites helping you to get your hands on the virtual currency.

 Many sites let you exchange multiple currencies for Bitcoins.
-These include Cubits, BTC China and BTC-E. You can even buy Bitcoins directly from other members in your community by finding them on sites like LocalBitcoins.com.
+These include Cubits and BTC China.
+You can even buy Bitcoins directly from other members in your community by finding them on sites like LocalBitcoins.com.

 Cubits is a relatively young fast growing virtual currency exchange.